 How to Find the Best Accommodation in Bangkok

 Bangkok – one of the top destinations in Southeast Asia, is a huge city, so it is important to base yourself in the right spot.
 The above areas should have given you an idea of where to go, and you will also know that you should be shopping around for the best deals before you arrive.

 Backpackers will find many hostels, especially in the Old City and the Pratunam areas; on the flipside, anyone who wants to live in luxury during their holiday should be heading to Riverside and Sukhumvit.
-These two places both offer five star hotels with all mod-cons, and Riverside is a great spot for families, as it’s not too far into the nightlife side of the city, and offers a safe amount of middle ground.
+These two places both offer five star hotels in Bangkok with all mod-cons, and Riverside is a great spot for families, as it’s not too far into the nightlife side of the city, and offers a safe amount of middle ground.

 Chinatown should be visited, even though there aren’t quite as many hotels here as there are in some of the other main regions.
 This is one of the most iconic and bright areas in Bangkok, and a fantastic place for foodies to visit – if you want to try something new, and you’re feeling a little brave, this is where those weird and wonderful street food combinations can be found, including various delicacies you might not find anywhere else!